 It is not a button that automatically makes Codex better.

-It is more of a framing tool.
+It is a framing tool.

-It lets you tell the model:
+It tells the model:

-That is very powerful when you want to build a coherent product.
+That is powerful when you want to build a coherent product.
+But it also requires discipline.

 A good /goal should be: